simple-login/website/content/blog/email-alias-vs-plus-sign.md

 For email aliases created with a catch-all domain, they can only be linked together if the domain is known to have the catch-all option enabled.
 There's no way to detect whether a domain has this option enabled or to know how many people are using a domain, a bad actor usually ignores these email addresses altogether.

 For email aliases created via **directory**, you can use a different separator than the plus sign to reduce the chance of your email aliases being linked together.
 SimpleLogin also supports the hash sign (#) and the slash sign (/) as separator and in the future, you can also use directory as a subdomain (i.e. `newsletter.simplelogin.fr`).
-You can then either use `newsletter/python@simplelogin.fr`, `newsletter#python@simplelogin.fr` or `newsletter@python.simplelogin.fr` as email address.
+You can then either use `newsletter/python@simplelogin.fr`, `newsletter#python@simplelogin.fr` or `python@newsletter.simplelogin.fr` as email address.

 ### Email aliases reveal who are selling your data

 If you use a different email alias for each website and one of your aliases starts receiving emails it isn't supposed to receive, you can be sure that this alias is either leaked or sold.

 For example, if your email alias for Facebook receives emails from LinkedIn, that means Facebook has sold your data to LinkedIn or they've had a data breach.
 Either way, you can just disable this alias.
 Your real email address stays hidden.